13 Notable alumni of

 Biography

-Paula-Mae Weekes is a Trinidadian politician and jurist who was the sixth president of Trinidad and Tobago from 2018 to 2023.
-She is the first female President of Trinidad and Tobago, as well as the second female head of state in Trinidad and Tobago after Elizabeth II and the second female president of African descent in the Americas following Ertha Pascal-Trouillot.
+Paula-Mae Weekes ORTT is a Trinidadian politician and jurist who was the sixth president of Trinidad and Tobago from 2018 to 2023.
+She is the first female President of Trinidad and Tobago, the second female head of state after Queen Elizabeth II, and the second woman of African ancestry to become a president in the western hemisphere, following Ertha Pascal-Trouillot of Haiti.

 4. Keith Mitchell